Wondering how customer sentiment analysis can improve your product’s customer experience and generate more profits?

 Use microsurveys across different stages of the journey to measure customer satisfaction

 In-app microsurveys simplify the process of collecting data.
-Ask your customers these questions (image below) after interactions with your product to get real-time feedback.
+Ask your customers questions (like the one below) after interactions with your product to get real-time feedback.

 Using microsurveys across different stages and touchpoints in the user journey allows you to accurately track sentiment and determine where users face the most difficulties.